-A class action lawsuit against a baby teether manufacturer accused of falsely advertising that the products are BPA-free should proceed, a federal judge in California has ruled.
-According to a report in the Northern California Record, Judge Toy Nunley of the U.S. District Court for the Eastern District of California, denied I Play Incorporated’s request to dismiss the case brought by Dusty Spearman.
+A federal judge in California has ruled that a class action lawsuit against a baby teether manufacturer accused of falsely advertising that the products are BPA-free should proceed.
+According to a report in the Northern California Record, Judge Toy Nunley of the U.S. District Court for the Eastern District of California rejected I Play Incorporated’s request to dismiss the Dusty Spearman case.

 Misleading Advertising

-In her lawsuit, Spearman alleges I Play sold Green Sprouts baby teethers that contained bisphenols (BPA), an industrial chemical that is used to make plastics, while advertising that the products are BPA free.
+In her lawsuit, Spearman alleges I Play sold Green Sprouts baby teethers that contained bisphenols (BPA), an industrial chemical used to make plastics, while advertising that the products were BPA-free.
 The Food and Drug Administration (FDA) says low levels of BPA exposure are not harmful.
-But, some research has shown health complications in lab animals.
+However, some research has shown health complications in lab animals.

-The lawsuit alleges I Play used the demand for BPA-free products to falsely advertise their baby teethers and fetch a premium price.
+The lawsuit alleges I Play used the demand for BPA-free products to advertise their baby teethers and fetch a premium price falsely.
 Spearman wants to certify the lawsuit for all who purchased the baby teethers in the last four years.
 She says the damages could be more than $5 million for all class members.

 I Play asked the judge to dismiss the case.
 However, the judge refused to do so, but said Spearman should have the opportunity in discovery to prove the $5 million figure.
 Spearman has been given 60 days to conduct jurisdictional discovery and has an additional 14 days after the discovery period ends to submit a “supplemental opposition to the motion to dismiss.”